viktorsapozhok/docker-scip/README.md

 To demonstrate how to use PySCIPOpt, we show how to solve a small-scale [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem) for the case of multiple knapsacks.

-Let's assume that we have a collection of items having different weights and values, and we want to pack a subset of items into five knapsacks (bins), where each knapsack has a maximum capacity 100, so the total packed value is a maximum.
+Let's assume, that we have a collection of items with different weights and values, and we want to pack a subset of items into five knapsacks (bins), where each knapsack has a maximum capacity 100, so the total packed value is a maximum.